codacy/codacy-coverage-reporter/README.md

 If necessary, see [alternative ways of running Codacy Coverage Reporter](https://docs.codacy.com/coverage-reporter/alternative-ways-of-running-coverage-reporter/) for other ways of running Codacy Coverage Reporter, such as by installing the binary manually or using a CircleCI Orb or GitHub Action.

+**NOTE: If you're using macOS Big Sur** you must [use the Java binary](https://docs.codacy.com/coverage-reporter/alternative-ways-of-running-coverage-reporter/#java) to run Codacy Coverage Reporter.
+For more details, see the issue [#276](https://github.com/codacy/codacy-coverage-reporter/issues/276).

 For a complete list of commands and options, run the Codacy Coverage Reporter with the flag `--help`.
 For example:

 ```bash